philipmathews/Terminal-Trader-Game/README.md

-# Mock Assessment: Terminal Trader Game
+# Phase 1 Assessment: Terminal Trader Game

 ---

 ### Description

 * We will be building a terminal stock trader game.
-This is a FinTech school after all.
 * The files have been made, notice there is one called `wrapper.py`
 * Our game is going to give users a starting amount of money - maybe $100,000? and let them buy and sell stocks based on the current market info we get from the Markit API.
 * It should update their earnings whenever they login.
 There should be an admin who can log in and get an up to date leaderboard.